Can cats eat corn? Is it safe for cats to have some? Is it something cats can eat?

 Now let's say you like to chow down on popcorn while watching TV and your cat comes begging.
 Or you put a popcorn garland on your Christmas tree and Kitty decided she wanted a nibble.

 Plain popcorn is not harmful, but butter, salt and other additives are.
 Also, do not let your kitty chew on unpopped kernels as this can damage her teeth or present a choking hazard.

 According to various studies, corn is the most common food to trigger allergic reactions in cats.
 Because of this, you need to use the utmost of caution when feeding your feline companion corn or anything that contains it.
 The recommended action is to only give your cat a minute serving of corn and then wait to observe if your cat shows any symptoms of a food allergy.

 The most usual allergic reaction to corn would be continuous scratching of the skin.
 Other common symptoms would include sneezing, vomiting, coughing, wheezing and diarrhea.
 If you notice your feline has any of these symptoms after eating this food you should not give her any.

 Corn in Cat Food

-If corn, corn meal or corn gluten is among the first of the ingredients in your cat’s food, then the food is of very low quality.
+If corn, corn meal or corn gluten is among the first of the ingredients in your cat's food, then the food is of very low quality.
 Felines are obligate carnivores who need to get their protein from animal sources.
-While corn is not necessarily harmful to cats, she really needs a diet based in meats.
+While corn is not necessarily harmful to your feline friend, she really needs a diet based in meats.